 Every dam removal will change the area upstream and to varying extents the area downstream of the dam.
 Determining the existing uses of the dam and the impoundment are important to understand what uses may be affected and how that will impact the design.
 In many cases, the existing uses will not all go away or can be mitigated for in the design.
 For instance, a pond that is used for fire suppression could be replaced by an in-river hydrant.
 In a well-known case in the United States, active hydroelectric dams were removed on the mainstem Penobscot River in exchange for the ability to install increased power capacity at dams on a tributary.

 Local connections to the dam or impoundment go beyond commercial uses.
 Members of the community may feel a strong emotional connection tied to existing uses for recreation, scenery, or history.
 This fear of change can be a difficult hurdle to overcome and we discuss it further below when assessing key issues in your design and the importance of pro-active and consistent communication throughout the project phases.

-Key issues to consider in assessing design next steps and defining project stakeholders
+Key issues to consider in assessing project scope and feasibility and defining project stakeholders

 The following is an overview of many of the key issues that may need to be addressed as part of the design and permitting.
 Not all projects will have all of these issues, but we cover them here so that you may anticipate them.
 Keep in mind that rivers are dynamic systems and often the less work we do in the river often yields better results.

 It is critical to the design and construction of any dam removal to avoid impacts to human health and safety.
 Identify any infrastructure adjacent to, or within the limits of impact of your project early in the project.
 This includes bridges upstream and downstream of the dam, roads or walls along the river, and water or sewer pipes under the stream bed or in the adjacent river bank.
 Not all infrastructure will be affected by the removal, but you want to determine this in advance and plan for it.

 Sediment Quantity and Quality

 Sediment type, quality, and quantity play a large role in project design.
 In recent years, resource agencies and the dam removal community have come to better recognize that rivers naturally move sediment and nutrients every day, and even more so during high flow events.
 Sediment is a natural component of the system.
 But obviously we want to consider the types of impacts from a dam removal that may result in a large amount of sediment moving downstream in a short amount of time and design the project appropriately to avoid and minimize risks.

 Determine early in the design how much sediment is present, what type (fine vs. coarse), how much is likely to be transported downstream, and what types of downstream impacts and benefits could result from sediment release.

-Sediment that is contaminated with high levels that can impact human health may need to be removed and relocated to an approved off-site location.
+Sediment that is contaminated with high levels of pollutants that can impact human health may need to be removed and relocated to an approved off-site location.

 It is important to note that not all dams accumulate sediment, not all sediment in the impoundment will move, and even then, not all at once.
 As a general rule a wide impoundment with a small stream will have less sediment erosion than a narrow impoundment.